 Connect to WordPress using Filezilla the first time

 To start a new connection on Filezilla, click on the bottom located at the top left area of the interface, just like the next screenshot.
 You can use it later to quickly connect and choose a website if you have many.

-Here is how to connect to WordPress with Filezilla, the following is a clear screenshot I create, so, you can learn how to add the FTP detail without being confused.
+Here is how to connect to WordPress with Filezilla, the following is a clear screenshot I created, that way, you can learn how to add the FTP detail without being confused.
 The steps for connection are next (you can open the photos in a new tab if you want to zoom in just click on it).

-- First, click on the New Site button, so, you can name that site connection to use later and connect without adding the log in detail again.
+- First, click on the New Site button, you can name that site connection to use later and connect without adding the log in detail again.

 - Make sure the type of connection checked is FTP (it will be selected by default)